Nasman27/project-airbnb---team-5/README.md

 # project airbnb - team 5

+Go to 'project 1- airbnb team- Final.ipynb' for final jupyter notebook and 'UofT Data Bootcamp Project 1-Final version.pptx' for the powerpoint presentation.

 Purpose: Conduct an analysis of various factors by Airbnb (in New York City) to identify trends that impact customer spending.